Small Triangulations of $4$-Manifolds: Introducing the $4$-Manifold Census: The PL classification algorithm

 As discussed in \Cref{sec:pl}, our PL classification algorithm determines whether two given triangulations are PL homeomorphic.
 What is missing from this algorithm is a reference triangulation for which its PL homeomorphism type is known.

-For this we use the software tool \emph{Katie} \cite{Katie,burkeSoftware}, developed by the first author. \emph{Katie} is based on an algorithm due to Casali and Cristofori \cite{casaliCristofori2023Final}.
+For this we use the software tool \emph{Katie} \cite{Katie,Burke-SoftwareJoCGver}, developed by the first author. \emph{Katie} is based on an algorithm due to Casali and Cristofori \cite{casaliCristofori2023Final}.
 It takes as input a Kirby diagram and produces a triangulation of the associated PL $4$-manifold.
 For each of the topological types in \Cref{tab:2p-TOPclassTable,tab:4p-TOPclassTable,tab:6p-TOPclassTable}, we start with the Kirby diagram representing its canonical PL-type, and compare the resulting triangulation to the triangulations in the census.

-For all but three topological types, all triangulations homeomorphic to a given $4$-manifold, are in fact pairwise PL-homeomorphic.
-The three exceptions are the $4$-sphere $\mathbb{S}^4$, the complex projective space $\cpp$, and the $\mathbb{Q}$-homology sphere $QS^4(2)$, cf. \Cref{tab:6p-TOPclassTable} for which we find $4$, $3$, and $2$ components respectively.
+For all but three topological types, all triangulations homeomorphic to a given $4$-manifold, are pairwise PL-homeomorphic.
+The three exceptions are $\mathbb{S}^4$, $\cpp$, and the $\mathbb{Q}$-homology sphere $QS^4(2)$, cf. \Cref{tab:6p-TOPclassTable} for which we find $4$, $3$, and $2$ classes respectively.

 As already documented in \Cref{ssec:implementation}, our algorithm reliably takes all $405\,188$ triangulations homeomorphic to $\mathbb{S}^4$ from the $6$-pentachoron census and classifies them into around $5$ PL classes within a day of computation time.
 Some of the remaining classes have remarkable combinatorial properties, which are discussed in more detail in \Cref{sec:pathological}.
 These remaining classes are certified to be impossible to connect to other classes using an exhaustive enumeration and traversal of the Pachner graph with an excess height of $6$ (that is, only triangulations with number of pentachora up to $6+6=12$ are considered).